USCCANA/netdiffuseR/README.md

 -   Import/Export functions for interfacing other package's clases, in particular: `statnet` set (specially the packages `networkDynamic` and `ndtv`), `igraph` and `Rsiena`.
 -   Populate the tests folder.
 -   Use spells? (`select_egoalter` would use this)
+-   Classify individuals by adoption category using early adopters, adopters, and laggards, and by threshold using very low, low, high and very high threshold (Valente 95' p.
+94).